 enroll, most course sponsors offer enrollment online, through their website, or

 by phone.
-Please see the links below for a list of approved sponsors.
+Please choose one of the following links for a list of approved sponsors.

 What do I need to enroll in and complete BDIC?
 (Choose tab)